-The scholarly ideas and design projects of fifty-eight thought leaders demonstrate the architect's role as a revolutionary social agent.
-Exemplary works are included from the United States, Mexico, Canada, Africa, Asia and Europe.
+The scholarly ideas and design projects of 58 thought leaders demonstrate the architect's role as a revolutionary social agent.
+Exemplary works are included from the United States, Mexico, Canada, Africa, Asia, and Europe.
 This book offers a comprehensive overview and in-depth analysis of all-inclusive engagement in public interest design for instructors, students, and professionals alike, showing how this approach to architecture can bring forth a radical reformation of the profession and its relationship to society.